 General Thomas Underwood doesn’t seem to go west.
 He may have traveled west and returned to Kentucky, but the evidence doesn’t support that conclusion.

-General Thomas Underwood’s Person Page has sources attached.
-These sources are wonderful, but they don’t help me know for sure if General is with the wrong family.
+General Thomas Underwood’s Person Page has attached sources.
+These sources are wonderful, but they don’t help me determine if General is with the wrong family.

-The Person Page can’t help me out, so my next step is to see is available on the FamilySearch record side of things.
+The Person Page can’t help me, so my next step is to see what is available on the FamilySearch record side.
 I use the FamilySearch quick link to transfer the Person Page data from the tree to the search form.
-That way there is no extra typing involved.
+That way, no extra typing is involved.

-On the search results page, the first possibility involves an Underwood with Bill and Mahalia.
+The first possibility on the search results page involves an Underwood with Bill and Mahalia.
 That’s not Hiram Underwood and Nancy Gaddy.
-I keep scrolling, and I do not find any hints for General Thomas associated with Hiram and Nancy Underwood.
+I keep scrolling and find no hints for General Thomas associated with Hiram and Nancy Underwood.

 William and Mahalia appear repeatedly.
 Hmm…

-To take General Thomas out of Hyrum and Nancy’s we must break their relationship, You can’t break the relationship on the left side where he is with his wife and his children.
-You have to break the old link on the right where he is the son of Hyrum and Nancy Underwood.
+We must break their relationship to remove General Thomas from Hyrum and Nancy’s.
+You can’t break the relationship on the left side, where he is with his wife and his children.
+You have to break the old link on the right, where he is the son of Hyrum and Nancy Underwood.

-You’ll be asked if you are sure you want to do this by requesting that you complete a “Reason Statement” box.
+You’ll be asked if you want to do this by requesting that you complete a “Reason Statement” box.

 DON’T SKIP THE BOX!!!!

 Key in why you are breaking the relationship between parents and children (or husband and wives, the process is the same).
-In so doing, you’ll remind yourself why you think General Thomas Underwood doesn’t belong in Hyrum and Nancy’s family.
+You’ll remind yourself why General Thomas Underwood doesn’t belong in Hyrum and Nancy’s family.

-Now General Thomas has no parents we can go add William and Mahalia and the sources that back up that claim.
+Now that General Thomas has no parents, we can add William and Mahalia and the sources that support that claim.

 It is simple to break relationships, but should you?

 If your research is inconclusive, let things go, but leave a note on the Person’s Profile.
-Write why you don’t a family relationship is accurate and see if anyone else has the answer.
+Explain why you don’t think a family relationship is accurate and see if anyone else has the answer.

 If you make a mistake in the process, you can always restore it back.
-It can become a little challenging, but errors can be repaired.
+It can become challenging, but errors can be repaired.

-So use the family tree, break the relationships that are incorrect, and together we can make sure the worldwide family tree is as accurate as possible.
+So, use the family tree to break the incorrect relationships, and we can ensure that the worldwide family tree is as accurate as possible.